Artistic rendering of how new guest entrance at Paignton Zoo is expected to look

 New play and activity areas

-New play features and activity trails are being introduced across the zoo.
+New play features and activity trails have been introduced across the zoo and are proving very popular with our littlest visitors.

 What's Coming Next